 For information on renting a plot or any other questions you may have about the Garden of Hope, contact Cecelia Thrash at Manna House, 785/243-4428.

 There is always a need to serve the dear neighbor.
-Through our Helping Hands ministry, we provide emergency financial assistance and temporary housing and maintain a small food back for those who find themselves in crisis.
+Through our Helping Hands ministry, we provide emergency financial assistance and temporary housing and maintain a small food bank, diapers and baby formula for those who find themselves in crisis.
 We work with other agencies and organizations throughout Concordia and the area to avoid duplication of services.
 We are often the last resort for families with no other resources available.